Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeAExcellent fiber density and low-latency routes to major European hubs.
+Global Connectivity GradeAExcellent fiber density and carrier access provide reliable, low-latency routes.

-Direct Cloud On-RampsOver 2 – as of September 2025AWS, Azure, and Oracle Cloud offer direct, private access.
+Direct Cloud On-RampsOver 2 – as of September 2025AWS and Oracle have established direct on-ramps within the country.

-Tax IncentivesYesReduced customs duty or exemption is available for imported equipment.
+Tax IncentivesYesGeneral customs duty reductions or exemptions are available for imported equipment.

-Sales Tax25% VAT – as of September 2025Standard Value Added Tax rate for goods and services.
+Sales Tax25% VAT – as of September 2025Standard Value Added Tax applies to goods and services.

 Network & Connectivity Ecosystem